ADAM PALMER, O.O.M.

-Chief Smith has been invested as an Officer of the Order of Merit of the Police Forces, a recipient of the Queens Diamond Jubilee Medal and is a recipient of the Police Exemplary Service Medal.
-He is an active member of the Canadian Association of Chiefs of Police (CACP), serving as a member of the Board of Directors and a member of the CACP Crime Prevention and Victims of Crime Committees.
+Chief Smith has been invested as an Officer of the Order of Merit of the Police Forces, a recipient of the Queens Diamond Jubilee Medal and is a recipient of the Police Exemplary Service Medal for 40 years service.
+He is an active member of the Canadian Association of Chiefs of Police (CACP), serving as a member of the Board of Directors and a member of the CACP Victims of Crime Committee.
 He is also an active member of the PEI Association of Chiefs of Police, having served as president.

-Locally, Chief Smith also serves on a number of committees associated to Domestic Violence and Community Safety, a past member of the Victim Services Advisory Committee, a member of the Board and Treasurer of the John Howard Society of PEI, Secretary to the Provincial Council Scouts PEI, a member of the Board of Special Olympics PEI, serves as an Aid de Camp to the Lt.
-Governor and is a past coach within the Charlottetown Abbies Soccer Club.
+Locally, Chief Smith also serves on a number of committees associated to Domestic Violence and Community Safety, a past member of the Victim Services Advisory Committee, a member of the Board and Treasurer of the John Howard Society of PEI, a member of the Board of Special Olympics PEI and serves as an Aid de Camp to the Lt.
+Governor.

 GILLES MICHAUD, O.O.M.